Paul Mazursky: Early life and education

 He was born into a Jewish family in Brooklyn, New York, the son of Jean (née Gerson), a piano player for dance classes, and David Mazursky, a laborer.
-Mazursky's grandfather was an immigrant from Ukraine.
+Mazursky's grandfather was an immigrant from Russian Empire city of Kobrin (modern Belarus).
 Mazursky graduated from Brooklyn College in 1951.

 Career

-Acting

 Mazursky began his film career as an actor in Stanley Kubrick's first feature, Fear and Desire (1953).
 Mazurksy, who never liked his first name of Irwin, was asked by his then-girlfriend Betty Purdy what name he wanted to use in the credits for the film, as he had told Kubrick to use her as a go-between when he was busy waiting tables at Sunrise Manor.
 When on the phone with her, she suggested using Paul for his screen name, which he agreed with.
 Two years later he appeared in a featured position as one of a classroom of teenagers with issues towards authority in The Blackboard Jungle (1955).
 His acting career continued for several decades, starting with parts in episodes of television series such as The Twilight Zone and The Rifleman.
-He also did shows for nightclubs in the late 1950s, most notably with Herb Hartig, with their comedy act being named "Igor and H" before breaking up to do a solo act.
-He applied (and was rejected) to the Actors Studio, but he took classes with Lee Strasberg as instructor, having previously studied under Paul Mann and Curt Conway.
+He also did shows for nightclubs in the late 1950s, including with Herb Hartig in a comedy act named "Igor and H" before breaking up to do a solo act.
+He applied unsuccessfully to the Actors Studio, but he took classes from Lee Strasberg, having previously studied under Paul Mann and Curt Conway.

-Mazursky appeared in supporting roles or cameos in most of his own films.
-In Moon over Parador (1988), with the Rio Opera House available for only three days of shooting, Mazursky cast himself as a dictator's mother when Judith Malina was unavailable, playing the character in drag.

-Mazursky also played supporting roles in The Other Side of the Wind (1972; finished 2015), A Star Is Born (1976), History of the World Part I (1981), Into the Night (1985), Punchline (1988), Scenes from the Class Struggle in Beverly Hills (1989), Man Trouble (1992), Carlito's Way (1993), Love Affair (1994), 2 Days in the Valley (1996), Miami Rhapsody (1995), Crazy in Alabama (1999), and I Want Someone to Eat Cheese With (2006).
-He also performed the voice of the Psychologist in Antz (1998).

-In later years, Mazursky had a small part as "Sunshine" the poker dealer in The Sopranos.
-He also appeared in five episodes of season 4 of Curb Your Enthusiasm as Mel Brooks' associate Norm, a role that he later reprised in a season 7 episode.